 If a job is processed, you can view thumbnails of all the content in the Job Preview pane in Job Center.
 A spooled, unprocessed job can be opened in the Fiery Preview window.
-A processed job is opened in the Preview window.
-A processed job cannot be opened in Fiery Compose, Fiery JobMaster, or Fiery Impose.
 You can open a processed job in Fiery ImageViewer if Fiery Graphic Arts Package, Premium Edition, or Fiery Productivity Package is supported on the Fiery server.